 Activities, internships, work and volunteer experience are also important, but they do not have to be directly related to law.
 Early in your college career sample broadly; then choose a few areas on which to focus your attention.
 Become an active member of the organizations to which you commit; assume responsibilities; work toward leadership positions in the areas you choose.
 Participation in public interest programs, practical experiences and research projects will all help you make you've die if law school is right for you, and they will assist in developing your skills and demonstrate an engaged, problem-solving attitude that sought by law schools and employers alike.

 The law school application process includes a series of steps and procedures, including preparation for and completion of the Law School Admissions Test (LSAT), establishing an account at the Law School Admissions Council, preparation of individual applications, developing a personal statement, preparation of a resume and securing letters of recommendation.
 A detailed schedule of these steps can be found at the LSAC website.

 If you are even thinking about law school, you should begin planning early.
 You should meet with the pre-law advisor by the middle of your sophomore year.
 It is not necessary that you know what type of law you want to practice, or even that you are sure you want to practice at all (lawyers work in government, business, administration, education, nonprofits, etc.) at this point.
 But it is important that you begin thinking about where you want to go to school, what types of programs are interesting to you, and how you can set yourself apart from other applicants.
 It is also important that you begin preparing for the LSAT.
 You should plan on taking the LSAT once, preferably in June following your junior year.
 Law school applications should be completed prior to Thanksgiving of your senior year.
 Many schools use a rolling admissions process and the earlier your application is submitted the better.

-For more information on pre-law advising, please contact Prof. Lisa Walton.
+For more information on pre-law advising, please contact Dr. Robert Wells.